vti/mojo-faq-addition/Proposed Additions To The FAQ.md

 __Does mojo have an email module?__

-No. But CPAN does.
+MojoX::Renderer::Mail

 __Is anyone awake here?__

-If nobody answers your question at the IRC channel, don't worry, it will be answered when somebody wakes up.
+If nobody answers your question on the IRC channel, don't worry, it will be answered when somebody wakes up.

 __How to run Mojo as a CGI script, using a browser?__